Derek Norris: Washington Nationals (second stint)

-On December 2, 2016, the Washington Nationals acquired Norris from the Padres in exchange for Pedro Avila.
+On December 2, 2016, the Washington Nationals acquired Norris from the Padres in exchange for Pedro Ávila.
 Norris and the Nationals avoided arbitration over the winter, agreeing to a $4.2 million contract for 2017.
 After the team signed free agent catcher Matt Wieters, the Nationals reportedly attempted to trade Norris but were unable to find a taker.
 The Nationals granted Norris his unconditional release on March 15, 2017, rendering him a free agent eligible to sign with any team and allowing the team to pay only one-sixth of Norris' 2017 salary.

 Tampa Bay Rays

 On March 25, 2017, Norris signed a one-year contract with the Tampa Bay Rays.
-He was designated for assignment on June 23, 2017 and released two days later.
-In 2017 he batted .201/.258/.380 with 9 home runs.

-On September 1, 2017, Norris was suspended for the remainder of the 2017 season for violating MLB's personal conduct policy, regarding a domestic violence case against his former fiancée.
+He was designated for assignment on June 23, and released two days later.
+For the Rays, Norris batted .201/.258/.380 with nine home runs and 24 RBI.
+On September 1, Norris was suspended for the remainder of the season for violating MLB's personal conduct policy, regarding a domestic violence case against his former fiancée.
 In an Instagram post, his former fiancée stated that Norris verbally and physically abused her and assaulted her in 2015.
 Norris denied the allegations and there was an investigation by MLB.
 He did not appeal his suspension, and forfeited the remaining $100,000 that was owed to him by the Rays.

-Detroit Tigers
+Sugar Land Skeeters

 On December 5, 2017, Norris signed a minor league contract with the Detroit Tigers.
-He was released on March 28, 2018.
+He was released prior to the start of the season on March 28, 2018.

-Sugar Land Skeeters

 On April 14, 2018, Norris signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
-In 2018 he batted .256/.379/.402 with 12 home runs and 57 RBIs in 410 at bats.
-He became a free agent following the 2018 season.
+In 117 appearances for Sugar Land, he batted .256/.379/.402 with 12 home runs and 57 RBI in 410 at-bats.
+Norris became a free agent following the season.